“Changing classroom practice is not about the process of knowledge acquisition but of habit change.” – Dylan Wiliam

 - Multiple opportunities for “touches” on content through routine formative assessments with spaced and interleaved questions.
 I have set the routine of ending every lesson with a daily formative assessment using four boxes (see below).
 The first three boxes are spaced/spiraled questions from previous units that I have identified students needing more at-bats with.
 The final box is a check on what I taught that day – a small example of interleaving.
 I ask students to raise their hands when they complete all questions, and I then provide immediate feedback with either a check or circled mistake.

-My takeaway – utilize the power of routines and habits to reduce cognitive load in the classroom.
+My takeaway – utilize the power of routines and habits to manage cognitive load in the classroom.
 I think this quote from James Clear’s book Atomic Habits is a perfect summary of why habits are every teacher’s best friend.

 “Habits are, simply, reliable solutions to recurring problems in our environment…habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks…The same way that money multiplies through compound interest, the effects of your habits multiply as you repeat them.”